North Adelaide Football Club: History

 North Adelaide competed in the first match played at Football Park (now known as AAMI Stadium) in round 5, 1974.
 Their opponent was Central District.
 The match was won by Central District.

 The longest serving coach for the club is Michael Nunan – 12 seasons from 1981 to 1992.

-The Captain's record is held by Ian McKay, captaining the team for 8 years from 1948–1955.
+The Captain's record is held by Ian McKay, captaining the team for 8 years from 1948 to 1955.